carterldavis2002/QuickQuote/README.md

 The third interface (also in-house) allows to convert a quote into a purchase order once the customer has indicated to go ahead with the order (the go ahead is given outside of the scope of this system, e.g. via phone or snail mail).
 At this time an additional final discount can be entered.
 The final amount is computed.
 The purchase order is then sent to an external processing system (details provided later) which answers with a processing date and sales commission rate for the sales associate.
 The commission is computed and recorded for the quote and in the sales associateâ€™s accumulated commission.
 An email is sent to the customer with all the purchase details, including the processing date.

 And lastly, there will be an administrative interface to maintain sales associate and quote information.
 Sales associate information contains their name, user id, password, accumulated commission, and address.
 The interface allows to view, add, edit and delete sales associate records.
 It also allows to search and view quotes based on status (finalized, sanctioned, ordered), date range, sales associate, and customer.

+Quote System - Design and Implementation

+The first step we took in tackling the project involved creating a use case model to demonstrate how the system interacts with different outside actors.
+Per the problem statement, the company's customers come from an existing legacy database.
+New data like sales associates and quotes had to be tracked in a new database.
+I created a new MySQL database and hosted it on AWS.
+We decided to implement the project primarily using tools like JavaScript, html, node.js, express.js, and jQuery.